shadsplan/linux/notes/lpi/2_Fundamental_Concepts.md

 ```

 ## 2.8 Memory Mappings
 - The memory in one process’s mapping may be shared with mappings in other processes.
 This can occur either because two processes map the same region of a file or because a child process created by fork() inherits a mapping from its parent.
+Two types of mappings:
+    - A file mapping maps a region of a file into the calling process’s virtual memory.
+Once mapped, the file’s contents can be accessed by operations on the bytes in the corresponding memory region.
+The pages of the mapping are automatically loaded from the file as required.
+    - By contrast, an anonymous mapping doesn’t have a corresponding file.
+Instead, the pages of the mapping are initialized to 0.
+- This was that IOS project I did where we used shared memory for IPC between processes.

 ## 2.10 Interprocess Communication and Synchronization
 - signals, which are used to indicate that an event has occurred;